nibarius/learning-frida/docs/links.markdown

 # Tools
 * [dex2jar][dex2jar] - command line tool for converting apks to jar files (among other things).
 * [Burp Suite][burp] - Popular tool among pen-testers, contains among others an http(s) proxy.
+* [Bytecode Viewer][bytecode-viewer] - Java/Android decompiler.
+Haven't used it much, but it looks like a promising alternative to Jadx.
 * [Fiddler][fiddler] - A great, powerful and free http(s) proxy for Windows, my proxy of choice for analyzing, intercepting and modifying http(s) traffic.
 * [Frida][frida] - dynamic instrumentation toolkit, and also the main purpose of this blog.
 * [Ghidra][ghidra] - a free and open source reverse engineering tool, good as a free alternative to IDA.